kon-ham/team_treehouse_sql_exercises/sql_exercises.md

     Add a new product to the products table.
 Use any valid values you want.
 All columns are required.
 The id column is auto incrementing.

         `INSERT INTO products (id, name, description, price) VALUES (NULL, "Tee Hee", "Sour Candies", 4.99);`

+- The same eCommerce database has a users table.
+It has the columns id, username, password, first_name, and last_name.

+    Add a new user to the users table.
+Use any valid values you want.
+All columns are required.
+The id column is auto incrementing.

+    (Don't enter a real password you'd really use!)

+        `INSERT INTO users (id, username, password, first_name, last_name) VALUES (NULL, "zzzxxx", "123abc", "Johnny", "Appleseed");`